Astros vs. Rockies Player Props Betting Odds

 Tucker Stats

-- Tucker hopes to build on a 10-game hitting streak in this matchup.
-During his last 10 outings he is hitting .436 with four doubles, four home runs, five walks and 14 RBI.
+- Tucker hopes to build on an 11-game hitting streak in this matchup.
+In his last 10 games he is hitting .425 with four doubles, three home runs, five walks and 13 RBI.

 Tucker Recent Games